Documents Required to Obtain a Driver License

 *Anyone who has changed their name since birth (and does not have a valid U.S. Passport in their current name) needs to show proof of the name change(s).
 Acceptable documents for proof of legal name change are a certified marriage certificate (issued by a state vital records agency), a certified adoption document, or a certified court order authorizing a name change (such as a divorce decree).
 If you have been married multiple time you will need to provide proof of all name changes (unless you have taken back your maiden/birth name or hold a valid U.S. Passport).

 South Dakota birth and marriage certificate information is available at http://www.doh.sd.gov/vitalrecords/order.aspx and through your local County Register of Deeds' office.
+If you were born in South Dakota, you can obtain a birth certificate at any South Dakota court house.
 Marriage certificates before 1970 may not be available for same day issuance.
 For telephone numbers and addresses to write for out-of-state vital records, please visit http://www.cdc.gov/nchs/w2w.htm.

 MUST HAVE ONE document to prove Social Security number.
 The documents below are the only ones we can accept for proof of Social Security number (the document must include name and full social security number).
 Please do not ask us to accept anything other than the documents below: